 Write out cue cards or speaking notes, even when you will not use them.
-Writing the words combines visual and
+Writing the words combines visual and tactile information with the auditory information.

-Have someone else quiz you on test or presentation topics and answer the questions verbally
+Have someone else quiz you on test or presentation topics and answer the questions verhally